The following terms and conditions shall only apply if the buyer is a consumer (pursuant to Section 419 of the Civil

 The Claims Procedure Rules efficiently specify the procedure of the customer and the company SNOWBOARD ZEZULA s.r.o. in case that, despite all efforts exerted by SNOWBOARD ZEZULA s.r.o. to maintain high quality of the offered goods, a justified reason arises on the customer's part to claim a defect.

 The Claims Procedure Rules shall only apply if the buyer is a consumer (pursuant to Section 419 of the Civil Code).

 Prevention of Defects

 When selecting the product, it is necessary that the selected type and size of the product conform precisely to the customer's needs.
-Before purchase of the product, the customer must consider the purpose, workmanship, material composition and the method of treatment of the product.
+Before the purchase of the product, the customer must consider the purpose, workmanship, material composition and the method of treatment of the product.
 Only the product which is properly selected in terms of its function, type and size, may fulfil its useful value and the purpose of use.

 Any excessive or improper use of the product or an inappropriate use thereof may have an adverse impact on the function and the useful life of the product and may be a reason for rejection of the claim.

 Proper and regular maintenance of the product is a necessary prerequisite for its good conditions and full functionality.
 We will advise you how to properly maintain your snowboard equipment.